 We have the ability to

 T2 Utility Engineers has the experience to handle projects of any size and complexity in the US and Canada.
 Since 1993, we have supported transportation, industrial, water/wastewater, energy, campus, municipal capital improvement, and asset management projects.
 We are proud to have been selected by clients from municipalities and engineering consultants to the largest federal agencies.
-Whether your project is traditional delivery, Design-Build, P3, or CMAR, our knowledge and experience enhance our ability to recommend the appropriate scope and schedule of the investigative effort.
+Whether your project is traditional delivery, design-build, P3, Progressive Design-Build, or CMAR, our knowledge and experience enhance our ability to recommend the appropriate scope and schedule of the investigative effort.